corehunter/corehunter3/README.md

 - Expected heterozygosity
 - Allele coverage

-For genetic marker data only
+Available for genetic marker data only.